Get ad-free recipes! Join the PWWB Cooking Club

 A top-down view of a blender cup filled with fresh strawberries, whole garlic cloves, mustard, a shallot, salt, and pepper, with a hand pouring liquid from a glass into the cup.
 Other ingredients are arranged around it on a white surface.

-Add all the ingredients to a blender, and let it do all the work!
-The vinaigrette is ready when it’s smooth and emulsified.
+Add everything to the blender and let it do all the work!
+Your dressing is ready as soon as it’s glossy and smooth, about 1 minute.

 A bowl of pink, frothy salad dressing being stirred with a patterned spoon, surrounded by jars of oil and mustard, a small bowl of salt, and a striped napkin on a white wooden surface.